mariosknl/Project_Bootstrap/README.md

 Give a ⭐️ if you like this project!

 Acknowledgments
-- Inspiration [@melicastorena16](https://twitter.com/melicastorena16) Learnt a lot by reading her article of Bootstrap 4.
+- Inspiration [@melicastorena16](https://twitter.com/melicastorena16) Learned a lot by reading her article of Bootstrap 4.
 Thank you very much!

 - Inspiration [@Phalado](https://twitter.com/Phalado) Thank you for sharing your friend's article to me.
 It was really helpful.